Australia–Singapore relations: Trade and investment

 The Singapore-Australia Free Trade Agreement (SAFTA) was signed by then-Australian Minister for Trade Mark Vaile and then-Singapore Minister for Trade and Industry George Yeo in Singapore on 17 February 2003, and entered into force on 28 July 2003.
 The SAFTA is Australia's first bilateral free trade agreement since the 1983 Closer Economic Relations Trade Agreement with New Zealand and one of Singapore's earliest trade agreements.
 The third and latest review of the SAFTA was completed in 2016.
 The revised SAFTA entered into force in December 2017.

 Trade and investment is sizeable between the two countries.
 Singapore is Australia's fifth largest trading partner (A$46.8 billion in 2021-22) and fifth largest source of foreign direct investment (A$148 billion in 2022).
+Singapore is Australia's biggest source of petrol.

 Optus

 Singaporean company, Singtel is the owner of major Australian telecommunications company Optus.
 At the time of purchasing Optus in 2001, the deal was the largest event ever for a Singaporean company valued at approximately A$8.5 billion.